• Nothing Found

 1. Taxis in Tokyo have satellite navigation systems, and drivers can use this system to find different destinations.
 So even if a driver isn’t sure where your destination is, you can just show them the address on your phone or a piece of paper to get the ball rolling.

-4. Tokyo taxi drivers would appreciate it if you greeted them in their language, it’s a great way to set a friendly tone!
+3. Tokyo taxi drivers appreciate it if you greet them in Japanese.
+It’s a great way to set a friendly tone!

-Taxi drivers in Tokyo are safe, honest and highly trustworthy.
-It’s also easy to recognise licensed taxis from their green license plates.
-It’s sensible to always have the taxi driver’s information and the details of the company they work for before entering the taxi.
-You can forward this information to the taxi company or local authorities if you have any complaints about the service you received.
+The Tokyo taxi system is exceptionally safe and honest.
+Drivers are renowned for their professionalism and reliability.
+However, if you have any requirements or issues, it’s sensible to always note the taxi driver’s information and the details of the company they work for.
+This way, if you forget something in the vehicle, you can get in touch.
+You can also forward this information to the taxi company or local authorities if you have any complaints about the service you received.

 Frequently asked questions

 There are different ways to call a taxi in Tokyo.
-You can find them in taxi ranks, hail them off the street, directly call the taxi company or use an app to request a taxi.
+You can find them in taxi ranks, hail them off the street, directly call a company, or use an app to request a taxi.
 Also, if you’re in a hotel, you can ask the hotel staff to call a taxi for you.
 Alternatively, you can book your Tokyo taxi with a top-rated provider like Welcome Pickups.

 Was this helpful?